jethrokuan/blog/content/posts/capturing_inbox.md

 designed such that I am able to file these tasks away in a snap, and keep my attention on the current task.

+Filling up the inbox should be fun!
+If you feel dread when you do this, you're probably doing this wrong.

 ## Capturing Items Manually {#capturing-items-manually}

-Org-mode ships with a feature called [org-capture](https://orgmode.org/manual/Capture.html), which allows for quick storage of notes, anywhere.
+Org-mode ships with a feature called [org-capture](https://orgmode.org/manual/Capture.html), which allows for quick storage of notes, from anywhere.
 I use this to quickly add anything to my inbox.

 {{< figure src="/ox-hugo/manual_capture.gif" caption="Figure 1: Capturing items manually" >}}